-Just as we do, dogs need daily attention to keep their mouths clean and free of foul odour producing bacteria and tartar.
-Being proactive when it comes to your dogs mouth not only makes those close cuddles more pleasant, it also goes a long way to help avoid the hip pocket pain with professional cleaning.
+Just as we do, dogs need daily attention to keep their mouths clean and free of odour producing bacteria and tartar.
+Keeping your dogs mouth healthy not only makes those close cuddles more pleasant, it is essential for optimal overall health and helps avoid the hip pocket pain with professional cleaning.

-This means we need to start before there’s a problem, and if there is a problem – only start after that has been treated.
+This means tooth brushing needs to start before there’s a problem, and if there is a problem – only start after that has been treated.

 There are many dental chews that help reduce the formation of plaque.
-It’s the mechanical action of the chew against the teeth that helps, so if your pet is a one bite and swallow kind of kid, then unfortunately that chew isn’t doing much to help that mouth!
+It’s the mechanical action of the chew against the teeth that helps, so chew time is important.
+If your pet is a one bite and swallow kind of kid, then unfortunately that chew isn’t doing anything at all to help clean the mouth.

-There are many options here which are registered for pets, but they are not all the same.
-It’s important to check the ingredient list and always run it by a vet.
-Some can be good on a short term basis but a major issue to consider is that the taste or look could deter your lovely pet from drinking as much water as they need.
+There are a few options here available for pets where the additive is added to the drinking water as a way to help protect the teeth.
+It’s important to check the ingredient list and always run it by your Vet.
+Some can be helpful on a short term basis but a major issue to consider is that the taste or look could deter your pet from drinking as much water as they need.

-- Ultimately, your pet’s home-care plan needs to be enjoyable for you and them, and tailored to your life.
+Ultimately, your pet’s home-care dental plan needs to be enjoyable for you and them, and tailored to your needs.
 Specific recommendations can only be made after learning more about your situation.